thosakwe/fullstack-dart/README.md

 # :boot: AngularDart Boot

-Bootstrap repository for [AngularDart](https://webdev.dartlang.org/angular) + [AngularDart Components](https://webdev.dartlang.org/components) applications.
+Full-stack bootstrap repository for applications with [AngularDart](https://webdev.dartlang.org/angular) + [AngularDart Components](https://webdev.dartlang.org/components) on the client and [Shelf](https://github.com/dart-lang/shelf) on the server.